Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

 The non-deterministic $\MergeAbs$ operator \emph{merges} two different region abstractions using semantic criteria.
 When interpreting Rust programs, a region abstraction can be understood as a set of values associated to a given lifetime.
 Merging two region abstractions therefore corresponds to a notion of lifetime weakening: if we have two distinct lifetimes, Rust allows adding lifetime constraints to guarantee that borrows associated to both lifetimes will be ended at the same time.
 This pattern frequently occurs when typechecking a function body against a more restrictive lifetime signature.

 A naive, but sound interpretation of merging regions $A_0$ and $A_1$ consists of taking the union of all values in both regions using rule \Rule{MergeAbs-Union}.
+Consider for instance the state: .
+In this state, we have to invalidate $p$ to get access back to $x$, but can independently get access back to $y$ by ending $A_1$ then $\ell_y$.
+If we merge $A_0$ and $A_1$ we produce $\AbsI{2}{\emborrow{\ell_x}{\_},\, \emborrow{\ell_y}{\_},\, \emloan{\ell_p}}$; in the new state we can no longer retrieve access to $y$ without invalidating $p$.

 However, we can also perform more precise transformations, for instance by removing a mutable loan and its associated borrow (\Rule{MergeAbs-Mut}).
 Intuitively, this rule allows hiding them in the internals of the region abstraction: ending the merged abstraction amounts, in the original state, to ending the first abstraction, all the borrows and loans that were hidden by means of \Rule{MergeAbs-Mut}, then the second abstraction; in the state resulting from the merge, we simply abstract all those steps away.
+For instance, we can merge two region abstractions $\AbsI{0}{\emborrow{\ell_0}{\_},\; \emloan{\ell_1}}$ and $\AbsI{1}{\emborrow{\ell_1}{\_},\; \emloan{\ell_2}}$ into $\AbsI{2}{\emborrow{\ell_0}{\_},\; \emloan{\ell_2}}$; this makes $\ell_1$ disappear.

 In practice, we devise an algorithm to judiciously apply the $\MergeAbs$ rules.
 Indeed, greedily applying \Rule{MergeAbs-Union} instead of leveraging \Rule{MergeAbs-Mut} creates an abstraction which contains both a loan and its associated borrow; we can never end such abstractions because of a cyclic dependency between ending the abstraction and ending the borrow, eventually leading the symbolic evaluation to get stuck.
 We emphasize that $\MergeAbs$ is not symmetric: \Rule{MergeAbs-Mut} is directed, and there is no version of it with a borrow on the left, and a loan on the right.
 This is necessary for soundness.
 Consider environments $A_0 = \{\emborrow{\ell_2}{v},\; \emloan{\ell_0},\; \emborrow{\ell_1}{v_1}\}$ and $A_1 = \{\emloan{\ell_1},\; \emborrow{\ell_0}{v_0}\}$.
 This symbolic state features a cyclic dependency (perhaps, because of poorly chosen uses of \Rule{Le-MergeAbs}) -- it is thus crucial, for our proof of forward simulation, to make sure that such a symbolic state remains stuck.
-The directionality of \Rule{MergeAbs-Mut} guarantees just that: it allows terminating $\ell_0$, but not $\ell_1$, and rightfully prevents borrow-checking from succeeding.
+The directionality of \Rule{MergeAbs-Mut} guarantees just that: if $A_0$ is on the left of the $\MergeAbs$ we can eliminate $\ell_0$ but not $\ell_1$; if $A_0$ is on the right we can eliminate $\ell_1$ but not $\ell_0$; we thus rightfully prevent borrow-checking from succeeding.

 Building on the transformations previously presented, we now focus on the simulation proof itself.
 As outlined in \Section{proofmeth}, the proof can be broken down in three steps: we need to establish a forward simulation on \llbcp, prove that LLBC is a stable subset of \llbcp, and conclude by reasoning on the remaining rules in \llbcs that were excluded from \llbcp.